Ecosoft Smart Grid Controller 1 Manual

 When it saves costs: In this mode the SGC will create a plan with the goal to reduce costs.
 How this happens depends on the type of installation (completely electric, or hybrid) and other settings.
 In most situations we recommend this option.

 The effect of this option (when it saves costs) on hybrid heating: In case of hybrid (electrical + gas) heating, the heat pump will be switched to the Low state if the alternative, gas heating, is cheaper.
-Comparisons will be made based on prices of gas and electricity, and the efficiency of both heating methods, that are configured in this Energy Planner settings.
+Comparisons will be made based on prices of gas and electricity, and the efficiency of both heating methods, which are configured in this Energy Planner settings.
 The planning takes into account the expected outside temperature and the effect thereof on the efficiency of the heat pump.

 The effect of this option (when it saves costs) on electrical heating: Saving costs when using completely electrical heating can be done by scheduling the heating time at the relatively cheap hours, instead of scheduling it when heating is expensive.
 When the price differences are very small, it might not be useful to switch the heat pump off temporarily, because irregular heating may cause energy loss.
-Therefore the planner will compare the costs reduction to the expected energy loss (in % per half an hour or 1 hour).
+Therefore, the planner will compare the costs reduction to the expected energy loss (in % per half an hour or 1 hour).
 If the energy loss is low, the SGC can benefit from smaller price differences than when the energy loss is high.

 when electricity costs more than: The heat pump can be set to a lower mode (less power consumption) when electricity costs more than a configured amount per kWh (price inclusive of taxes).